dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Host configuration

-The following list contains the default host configuration sources from lowest to highest priority:
+The following list contains the default host configuration sources from highest to lowest priority:

-1. `DOTNET_` prefixed environment variables
-1. Command-line arguments
 1. `ASPNETCORE_` prefixed environment variable
+1. Command-line arguments using the [Command-line configuration provider](#command-line)1. `DOTNET_` prefixed environment variables

 When a configuration value is set in host and application configuration, the application configuration is used.